How It Works

 Nearly all of the coal mined in the Powder River Basin is transported via train.
 Processed coal is unloaded into train cars through an automated shoot.
 Most coal trains have between 100 to 125 cars.
 Loaded cars are sprayed with a surfactant or “topper” to mitigate coal dust during transportation.

 At coal-fired power plants, water is turned into steam which drives generators to produce electricity.
 As coal burns, it first goes through a vacuum, which sometimes uses static electricity, to remove particles.
 It then goes through several “scrubbers” that remove sulfur dioxide (S2O) and nitrous oxide (NO2).
 After the scrubbers, carbon dioxide (CO2) and water vapor comes out of the gas flue.

-The flue gas will be delivered to the ITC via a carbon steel duct.
-A guillotine damper will be installed into the carbon steel tie-in duct, giving researchers the ability to open and close the duct when they need flue gas.
-The damper will pull the flue gas after removal of S2O and NO2, opening it and closing it as needed for testing.
-The damper was installed in March 2016 when the power plant was scheduled for a routine outage.
+The flue gas is delivered to the ITC via a carbon steel duct.
+A guillotine damper installed into the carbon steel tie-in duct gives researchers the ability to open and close the duct when they need flue gas.
+The damper pulls the flue gas after removal of S2O and NO2, opening it and closing it as needed for testing.

-The ITC will feature six demonstration sites, five small sites and one large site.
-Each test center will be provided with flue gas, power, and service water from the Dry Fork Station.
-The test centers will have access to varying levels of power based on their specific project needs.
+The ITC has six demonstration sites, five small sites and one large site.
+Each test center is provided with flue gas, power, and service water from the Dry Fork Station.
+The test centers have access to varying levels of power based on their specific project needs.